How to grow roses

 - Most roses thrive in full sun

-- Water roses regularly so the soil stays moist but not waterlogged
+- Water roses regularly after planting so the soil stays moist but not waterlogged

 - Roses are hungry plants.
-Mulch annually with organic matter such as well-rotted animal manure, and consider using a rose feed to promote flowering in summer
+Mulch annually with organic matter such as well-rotted animal manure, and consider using a rose feed to encourage flowering in summer

-- Prune roses annually to promote healthy growth, control the shape and encourage flowering
+- Prune roses annually to promote healthy growth, control the shape and stimulate flowering

 - Plant bare-root roses from November to March.
-Container-grown roses can be planted at any time of year
+Container-grown roses can be planted at any time of year, but are best planted in autumn.

 More on growing roses: